 Key Benefits

 "The Sapphire Preferred is the gold standard for cruise-focused travelers.
-The 2x points on cruises alone make it valuable, and the $750 signup bonus pays for itself in the first year."
+The 2x points on cruises alone make it valuable, and the 75,000-point signup bonus pays for itself in the first year."

 If you're ready to meet minimum spend requirements, these cards offer the largest upfront value: